 4. Know the room.
 Arrive early, walk around the speaking area, and practice using the microphone and any visual aids.

 5. Relax.
 Begin by addressing the audience.
 It buys you time and calms your nerves.
 Pause, smile, and count to three before saying anything.
-(One one thousand, two one thousand, three one thousand.
-Pause.
-Begin.)
 Transform nervous energy into enthusiasm.

 6. Visualize yourself giving your speech.
-Imagine yourself speaking, your voice loud, clear, and confident.
-Visualize the audience clapping—it will boost your confidence.
+Imagine yourself speaking with your voice loud, clear, and confident.
+Visualize the audience clapping and it will boost your confidence.

 7. Realize that people want you to succeed.
 Audiences want you to be interesting, stimulating, informative, and entertaining.
 They’re rooting for you.